Antarctic Meteorite Sample Collection and Curation

 Samples transferred to the Smithsonian become the property of the Institution and are not managed by or governed by NASA policies and procedures.c) Thin Section Libraries SI

 A library of thin sections of all non-EOC (and some EOC), including small ones with masses below 10 g, is maintained at the Smithsonian Institution.
-MWG does not in general advocate the loan of Smithsonian Institution (SI) library sections, in order to maintain one relatively complete library.
-However, in special cases, the SI library section may be loaned for a brief period (up to 2 weeks) by the SI curator with the consent of one other member of MWG.d) Meteorite Powder Library
+AMAP does not in general advocate the loan of Smithsonian Institution (SI) library sections, in order to maintain one relatively complete library.
+However, in special cases, the SI library section may be loaned for a brief period (up to 2 weeks) by the SI curator with the consent of one other member of AMAP.d) Meteorite Powder Library

 For many large meteorites collected during the early years of the ANSMET program, homogenized powders were prepared and archived at the Smithsonian.
 A full listing is reported in Jarosewich, E. (1990) Chemical analyses of meteorites — A compilation of stony and iron meteorite analyses.
 Meteoritics 25, 323-337.